 This led all the princesses of Umerkot to flee to Abdasa in Kutch.
 They reached Roha with much difficulty and waited for word from Abda who was in charge of the fort at Roha.
 Abda immediately dispatched his people to bring all the princesses to the fort but unfortunately, the tired princesses mistook them for the army of Alaud-Dīn Khaljī and gave up their lives.
 Samadhis were built to honour their chastity, grace and courage and this place has since been called as Sumari Roha.

-Sursinhji Takhtasinhji Gohil, also known by his pen name Kalapi is said to have been inspired by the serenity and the diverse flora and fauna of Roha hill very often penning his deep thoughts in his romantic verses.
+Sursinhji Takhtasinhji Gohil, also known by his pen name Kalapi is said to have been inspired by the serenity and diverse flora and fauna of Roha hill very often penning his deep thoughts in his romantic verses.

 This place is reminiscent of past glory, affluence and magnificence but now stands desolate in the midst of stunning natural beauty.
 An intervention by the Archaeological Survey of India (ASI) will go a long way to protect its heritage.